 The Hi-Tec Renegade Trail WP Hiking Boot is a solid choice for your child’s first pair of “real” outdoor footwear.
 With all the bells and whistles of adult-sized hiking footwear, these boots will keep up with your kid in even the wettest, most rugged conditions.

-Comfort is top priority with these boots: an EVA sock liner and compression-molded WV midsole are specially designed to absorb and distribute shock—even after your daughter’s thirtieth time jumping from a rocky ledge to the trail below.
+Comfort is a top priority with these boots: an EVA sock liner and compression-molded WV midsole are specially designed to absorb and distribute shock-even after your daughter’s thirtieth time jumping from a rocky ledge to the trail below.